terhechte/appventure/guides/tuples/advanced_tuples/fixed_size_sequences.md

 However, in this case we don\'t know whether the property indeed contains 12 elements.
 A user of our object could accidentally insert 13 values, or 11.
-We can\'t tell the type checker that this is a fixed size array of 12 items[^1].
+We can\'t tell the type checker that this is a fixed size array of 12 items.
 With a tuple, this specific constraint can easily be put into place:

 ``` Swift